System Design Space

 TypeScript is announced

-A practical path emerges for adding typing to JavaScript without abandoning the existing ecosystem.
+A practical path appears for adding a type system to JavaScript without abandoning the existing ecosystem.

 2014